 Living next door to a farmer - an awareness campaign to educate and engage the community, with the aim of fostering good neighbourly relations between farmers and residents in new and existing peri-urban locations.

-TFGA Biosecurity Planners - developed (in association with NRE Tas and Farm Biosecurity) these are a series of locally tailored farm biosecurity planning tools for pigs, general livestock, poultry, horticulture and grains and seeds.
+TFGA Biosecurity Planning - developed (in association with NRE Tas and Farm Biosecurity) these are a series of locally tailored farm biosecurity planning tools for pigs, general livestock, poultry, horticulture and grains and seeds.

 Fruit Growers Tasmania